 Furthermore, the positive long-run effect of trade openness on economic growth highlights the importance of sustaining policies that encourage international trade and economic integration.
 However, such policies should be accompanied by measures that strengthen domestic productive capacity to ensure that the economy can effectively benefit from global market opportunities.
 By combining prudent fiscal management, effective tax reforms, and supportive macroeconomic policies, Nigeria can create a more stable and conducive environment for sustained economic growth and development.

 Competing interests

 Authors have declared that no competing interests exist.

 References

-Akinlo, A. E., & Lawal, O. A. (2014).
+Akino, A. E., & Lawal, O. A. (2014).
 Fiscal deficits and economic growth in Nigeria.
 Journal of Economics and Sustainable Development, 5(8), 150–159.